svandragt/cuttlefish/readme.md

 ## External plugins

 Carbon will support third-party plugins (externals).
 Simply drop a [PHP autoloader](http://php.net/manual/en/language.oop5.autoload.php) compatible class into the `system/Ext` folder and call the class in the code.
 See the php manual page for more info on autoloading classes.
+(Feel free to organise classes using folders, with no naming requirements)